 An alternative sun sensors are Hyperion SS200 which are much lighter (2 grams).
-The drawback of these sun sensors is that the TRL is lower and they might need an extensive qualification campaign to meet the environmental conditions of the interplanetary mission.
+The drawback of these sun sensors is that the TRL is lower and there might need extensive qualification campaign to meet the environmental conditions of the interplanetary mission.

 - 2 grams

 - 2.5 mW 40 mW

 - 20 x 15 x 6 mm

-• FOV 110 deg
+- FoV 110 deg